-Vermont History Day Special Prizes
+Official Vermont History Day Special Prize List

 The Preservation Trust of Vermont will award prizes for a superior entry focused on historic buildings, architectural history, and building technology in Vermont.
 The money will be distributed evenly among group members.